DataDog/dd-trace-py/docs/basic_usage.rst

 Via module
 ----------
-To automatically profile your code, you can import the `ddprofile.auto` module.
+To automatically profile your code, you can import the `ddtrace.profile.auto` module.
 As soon as it is imported, it will start catching CPU profiling information on your behalf::

-  import ddprofile.auto
+  import ddtrace.profile.auto

 Via API
 ----------
 If you want to control which part of your code should be profiled, you can use the `ddtrace.profiler.Profiler` object::

-  import ddprofile.profiler
+  import ddtrace.profile.profiler

   prof = profiler.Profiler()
   prof.start()